Chris Maguire: Lincoln City

 On 7 July 2021, Maguire signed a two-year deal with Lincoln City, joining Imps manager Michael Appleton for a third time.
 Upon joining the club, he was given a number ten shirt ahead of the new season.

 However, Maguire's debut was delayed for a month when he suffered a calf injury.
 Maguire would make his debut again Cambridge United, on 11 September 2021, coming off the bench in a 5–1 victory.
 He scored his first goal for Lincoln City against Carlisle United in the second round of the EFL Trophy, breaking the deadlock in the 45th minute, as the club lose on penalties (in which he missed) following a 1–1 draw.
 Maguire then scored his first league goal for Lincoln City, scoring from a penalty, in a 3–2 lost against Milton Keynes Dons on 26 December 2021.
 Two weeks later on 11 January 2022, he scored a hat trick against his old club Sunderland, winning 3–1.
 In July 2022, Maguire was told by new Lincoln manager Mark Kennedy that he was free to leave the club.

 On 22 August 2022, Maguire was charged by The FA for breaching betting rules after Maguire was alleged to place 52 bets on football matches between March 2017 and February 2022.
 Maguire was subsequently suspended by Lincoln City.
 On 1 September 2022, Lincoln and Maguire parted ways by mutual consent.

 Hartlepool United announced on 12 September 2022 that Maguire had signed for them.
 This signing was not completed, however, with their interim manager Keith Curle saying in October that the deal had been placed on hold until there was an outcome to the case regarding his bets on football matches.
 Maguire and the club had agreed a contract which reflected the possibility of him being banned due to that case, but the PFA rejected that change to the standard player contract.

 Ayr United

 On 20 February 2023, Maguire joined Scottish Championship club Ayr United on a short-term deal until the end of the season.

+Eastleigh

+On 24 July 2023, Maguire signed for National League club Eastleigh.

+He departed the club at the end of the 2024–25 season.